softartdev/NoteDelight/README.md

 [Kotlin Multiplatform](https://kotlinlang.org/lp/mobile/) application for create notes in SQLite database with [SQLDelight](https://github.com/cashapp/sqldelight) library, and encrypt it with [Cipher](https://www.zetetic.net/sqlcipher/).
-The Compose-UI also has dark/light themes.
+The Compose-UI also has dark/light themes and adaptive phone/tablet layouts.
+Localizations: en/ru.

 Supported platforms: